-The Company evaluates the potential for loss from its participation inventory finance programs based on the independent lender's overall financial stability, as well as historical experience, and has determined that an applicable allowance for loan loss was not needed at either March 29, 2014 or March 30, 2013.
+The Company evaluates the potential for loss from its participation loan programs based on the independent lender's overall financial stability, as well as historical experience, and has determined that an applicable allowance for loan loss was not needed at either March 28, 2015 or March 29, 2014.

-With respect to the direct inventory finance notes receivable, the risk of loss is spread over numerous borrowers.
-Borrower inventory levels and activity are monitored in conjunction with third-party service providers, where applicable, to estimate the potential for loss on the related notes receivable, considering potential exposures including repossession costs, remarketing expenses, impairment of value and the risk of collateral loss.
+With respect to direct programs with communities and developers, borrower activity is monitored on a regular basis and contractual arrangements are in place to provide adequate loss mitigation in the event of a default.
+For direct programs with independent retailers, the risk of loss is spread over numerous borrowers.
+Borrower activity is monitored in conjunction with third-party service providers, where applicable, to estimate the potential for loss on the related loans receivable, considering potential exposures including repossession costs, remarketing expenses, impairment of value and the risk of collateral loss.
 The Company has historically been able to resell repossessed unused homes, thereby mitigating loss experience.
 If a default occurs and collateral is lost, the Company is exposed to loss of the full value of the home loan.
 If the Company determines that it is probable that a borrower will default, a specific reserve is determined and recorded within the estimated allowance for loan loss.
-The Company recorded an allowance for loan loss of \$139,000 and \$350,000 at March 29, 2014 and March 30, 2013, respectively.
-The following table represents changes in the estimated allowance for loan losses, including related additions and deductions to the allowance for loan loss applicable to the direct inventory finance notes receivable (in thousands):
+The Company recorded an allowance for loan loss of \$73,000 and \$139,000 at March 28, 2015 and March 29, 2014, respectively.
+The following table represents changes in the estimated allowance for loan losses, including related additions and deductions to the allowance for loan loss applicable to the direct programs (in thousands):

-arch 29, 2014 M arch 30, 2013
+Year Ended

+rch 28, 2015 N larch 29, 2014

-Balance at beginning of period \$ 350 \$ 215
+Balance at beginning of period \$ 139 \$ 350

-Provision for inventory finance credit losses (224) 135
+Provision for commercial loan credit losses (83) (224)

-Loans charged off, net of recoveries 13
+Loans charged off, net of recoveries 17 13

-Balance at end of period \$ 139 \$ 350
+Balance at end of period \$ 73 \$ 139

-The following table disaggregates inventory finance notes receivable and the estimated allowance for loan loss for each class of financing receivable by evaluation methodology (in thousands):
+The following table disaggregates commercial loans receivable and the estimated allowance for loan loss for each class of financing receivable by evaluation methodology (in thousands):

-Direct Inventory Finance P articipation In ventory Finance N March 29, 2014 March 30, 2013 March 29, 2014 March 30, 2013 Inventory finance notes receivable: Collectively evaluated for impairment \$ 12,202 \$ 12,708 \$ \$ Individually evaluated for impairment 7,677 6,247 1,568 4,345 \$ 19,879 \$ 18,955 \$ 1,568 \$ 4,345 Allowance for loan loss: Collectively evaluated for impairment \$ (126) \$ (130) \$ \$ Individually evaluated for impairment (13) (220) \$ (139) \$ (350) \$ \$ J 1 \$ (13) \$ \$ (220) \$
+Direct Commercial Loans Participation Commercial Loa March 28, 2015 March 29, 2014 March 28, 2015 March 29, 2014 Commercial loans receivable: Collectively evaluated for impairment \$ 7,229 \$ 12,202 \$ \$ Individually evaluated for impairment 8,573 7,677 2,352 1,568 \$ 15,802 \$ 19,879 \$ 2,352 \$ 1,568 Allowance for loan loss: Collectively evaluated for impairment \$ (73) \$ (126) \$ \$ Individually evaluated for impairment (13) \$ (73) \$ (139) \$ \$

 Loans are subject to regular review and are given management's attention whenever a problem situation appears to be developing.
 Loans with indicators of potential performance problems are placed on watch list status and are subject to additional monitoring and scrutiny.
 Nonperforming status includes loans accounted for on a non-accrual basis and accruing loans with principal payments past due 90 days or more.
 The Company's policy is to place loans on nonaccrual status when interest is past due and remains unpaid 90 days or more or when there is a clear indication that the borrower has the inability or unwillingness to meet payments as they become due.
+The Company will resume accrual of interest once these factors have been remedied.
+At March 28, 2015, there are no commercial loans that are 90 days or more past due that are still accruing interest.
 Payments received on nonaccrual loans are recorded on a cash basis, first to interest and then to principal.
-At March 29, 2014, the Company was not aware of any potential problem loans that would have a material effect on the inventory finance receivables balance.
+At March 28, 2015, the Company was not aware of any potential problem loans that would have a material effect on the commercial receivables balance.
 Charge-offs occur when it becomes probable that outstanding amounts will not be recovered.